oracle-livelabs/developer/dev-ai-data-platform/sync-link/sync-link.md

 ## Task 1: Load Object Storage Data into Autonomous Database using Data Catalog

+Note: If continuing from lab 3, skip to step 8.

    1. Navigate to your assigned ADB Instance.

     * Open Navigation Menu